-David A Clarke CA(Aus), CA(NZ), BCom, Dipgrad Chief Financial Officer and Company Secretary; appointed on 28 November 2008
+David A Clarke CA(Aus), CA(NZ), BCom, Dipgrad Chief Financial Officer and Company Secretary;

-David joined Nick Scali Limited as Chief Financial Officer in November 2008.
-He has over 12 years experience in senior financial management and company secretarial roles in retail, sales and distribution, and manufacturing industries in Australia and overseas.
-David is responsible for all financial and administrative matters for the company.
+David joined Nick Scali Limited as Chief Financial Officer and Company Secretary in November 2008.
+He has over 13 years experience in senior financial management and company secretarial roles in retail, sales and distribution, and manufacturing industries in Australia and overseas.
+David is responsible for all financial and administrative matters for the Company.